 - large flake salt, to garnish

-Bake in the oven for about 20 minutes.
+Bake: Place in the oven on the center rack and bake for about 20 minutes.
 They may look like they need to cook more but don’t worry once they cool they will darken slightly, harden a little and be a perfect cookie.
 Let cool and enjoy!